sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

 ========================================

 By default, everything happens on CPU.
-Next lines shows how to do computation on GPU with :epkg:`onnxruntime`.
+Next lines show how to do computation on GPU with :epkg:`onnxruntime`.
 Method `run` was using numpy arrays, another method is needed to use another device.
+The choice is not unique.
 Example :ref:`benchmark-ort-api` shows which API is the fastest.

 C_OrtValue